How Long Should I Wait When Someone Reschedules a Date

 Move on when:

-You are the only one initiating plans
+• You are always the one initiating plans

-You feel anxious instead of excited
+• You feel anxious instead of excited

 What You Actually Deserve

-You deserve someone who texts you back with intention.
+You deserve someone who texts with intention.

-Someone who gives real days.
+Someone who offers real days.

 Someone who makes dating feel fun instead of confusing.

-Should I double text to follow up
+Should I follow up again if they don’t respond?